Aliases for RNF41 Gene

 GeneCards Summary for RNF41 Gene

-RNF41 (Ring Finger Protein 41, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Among its related pathways are Immune System and Signaling by GPCR.
+RNF41 (Ring Finger Protein 41) is a Protein Coding gene.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include ubiquitin-protein transferase activity and acid-amino acid ligase activity.
 An important paralog of this gene is RNF151.

 UniProtKB/Swiss-Prot for RNF41 Gene